-Ann Meyers, RD, LDN, Children’s Hospital of Pittsburgh of UPMC, says you can teach your children to stay on the path of healthy eating, without depriving them of sweet treats, by setting positive examples.
+Ann Meyers, RD, LDN, UPMC Children’s Hospital of Pittsburgh, says you can teach your children to stay on the path of healthy eating, without depriving them of sweet treats, by setting positive examples.

 Ann shares a few key ways parents can demonstrate these healthy practices.

 Never Miss a Beat!

 Subscribe to Our HealthBeat Newsletter!

 Thank you for subscribing!

 Sorry, an error occurred.
 Please try again later.

 Get Healthy Tips Sent to Your Phone!